mozilla/kitsune/docs/questions.rst

 --------------
 Questions are created within the `Ask a question` workflow, but they are not shown in question listings until the user is confirmed.
+With Persona for authentication this status is impossible, since email addresses are confirmed right away.

 Default